antonmedv/monkberry/README.md

 >   value: 'one'
 > });
 > ```
 > View will be `Then one!`.
-When if you update view:
+When if update view:
 > ```js
 > view.update({
 >   check: false,
 >   value: 'two'
 > });
 > ```
 > View will be `Else two!`.
-But if you update only `check`, variable of then part will be same as before.
+But if update only `check`, variable of then part will be same as before.
 > ```js
 > view.update({check: true});
 > ```
 > View will be `Then one!`.
 >
-> This is happens becouse Monkberry does not stores variables you update, it stores only DOM nodes.
+> This is happens becouse Monkberry does not stores variables passed to `update` function, it stores only DOM nodes.
 > Monkberry will update only one part of `if`/`else`.

 ### For

-You can loop other arrays and objects as well.
+Monkberry can loop other arrays and objects as well.

 ```twig
 {% for array %}
   {{ name }}
 {% endfor %}
 ```
-In this form body of `for` has access only for variables iterating on.
+In this form, body of `for` has access only for variables iterating on.
 ```js
 view.update({
   array: [